 Adding your first product

 The first fields you’ll see when adding a product are the product name and description fields.
-The content of both fields will be displayed to your customers, so be sure to give the product a nice description.

 The Product data box is where you’ll enter the characteristics of the product.